alicedb2/FlowingClusters.jl/README.md

 ![Example without FFJORD](figures/fc_example_output_noffjord.png)

-We can also get the tail probabilities (suitability in SDMs) at a set of test points for a single state of the chain, in this case the approximate MAP state, and statistical summaries of those tail probabilities using the 200 chain samples we've collected.
+We can also get the predictions of tail probabilities (suitability in SDMs, or probability of presence) at a set of test points for a single state of the chain, in this case the approximate MAP state, and statistical summaries of those tail probabilities using the 200 chain samples we've collected.
 ```julia
 tp = tail_probability(chain.map_clusters, chain.map_hyperparams);